Skip to main content

 Description

-CVE-2026-24130 is an LDAP injection vulnerability in Arksine's Moonraker web server versions 0.
+CVE-2026-24130 is an LDAP injection vulnerability in Arksine's Moonraker Python web server versions 0.
 9. 3 and below when the ldap component is enabled.
-The flaw allows attackers to manipulate LDAP search filters via the login endpoint, enabling brute force discovery of LDAP entries such as user IDs and attributes by analyzing 401 error responses.
+The flaw allows attackers to manipulate LDAP search filters via the login endpoint, exploiting error messages to enumerate LDAP entries such as user IDs and attributes.
 This vulnerability does not require authentication or user interaction and has a low CVSS score of 2.
-7. It was fixed in version 0.
+7, indicating limited impact.
+The issue was fixed in version 0.
 10. 0.
-While exploitation does not lead to direct system compromise, it can leak sensitive directory information.
+While no known exploits are reported in the wild, affected instances could leak sensitive directory information, potentially aiding further attacks.

 AI-Powered Analysis